VCamPro/Flash-USDT/README.md

-# FLASH USDT SENDER FEEE.
+# FLASH USDT SENDER FREE.
 Our software is currently available for trial on Đây là trang [FLASH USDT SENDER](https://github.com/VCamPro/Flash-USDT/releases/tag/TRUST").
 Download it here

 It is available for Windows PC devices.
 This is a powerful software that can also be called a fake USDT sender, fake Bitcoin sender, fake Ethereum sender, fake Dogecoin sender, fake Litecoin sender, and more!